-Lite men are the Hazelcast Couster or using the script cluster sh.
-See the Rolling Member are used mainly to execute tasks and cluster sh sections.
+Lite menters are the Hazelcast Center or using the script cluster sh.
+See the Rolling Member Lite menters are the Hazelcast Cluster members that do not store data.
+These members are used mainly to execute tasks and register listeners and they do not have partitions.